This is the multi-page printable view of this section. Click here to print.

 Breakpoints and stepping

-The Visual Studio Code debugger will automatically break (pause) execution on steps that throw an exception.
+The PyCharm debugger will automatically break (pause) execution on steps that throw an exception.
 You can look at the variable pane and call stack to understand the state of the program and hopefully gain insight into what happened.

 However, you will often want to break execution at step of your choosing, not just when an exception happens.
 Maybe want to see how a value was computed and what the variables were well before the crash happened.
 Or maybe your program doesn’t crash at all, but simply produces the wrong output.